fwhigh/fwhigh.github.io/_drafts/2021-03-22-ml-loss-function-cheat-sheet.markdown

 In gradient boosting,

 $$
-\ell = \ell(f)
+\ell_i = \ell(f_i)
 $$

-where
+where optimization is done over the set of different functions $f_i$ in functional space rather than over parameters of a single linear function.

-optimization is done over the set of different functions $f$ in functional space rather than over parameters of a single linear function.
-In this case the gradient is just
+In this case the gradient is

 $$\begin{eqnarray}
 \ell^{\prime} & = & \frac{\partial \ell}{\partial f}